Website Manager

 Expansion

-In the event of expansion of the Majorwithin any drafter Ddivision of either Softball or Baseball, SHLL utilizes Little League Expansion Method Option Three.
+In the event of expansion within any drafter division of either Softball or Baseball, SHLL utilizes Little League Expansion Method Option Three.
 This expansion draft shall occur no less than 24 hours before the Regular Draft and trades of players selected in the Expansion Draft will be allowable, when presented in writing and with the approval of the Player Agent.
 This plan simply has every existing team placing players in a player pool from which the new expansion teams will draft players in a preliminary draft.
 The player pool is formed by the following procedure:

 The team with the fewest returning players (at least 4) will place one player into the pool and in doing so, will establish the key to the number of players all other teams can retain.
 For example, let’s assume a division expanding from five teams to six:

 In one-team expansion using this example, the expansion team manager chooses three players in a preliminary draft.
 All players remaining in the Major League expansion player pool then return to their original teams.
 (If the expansion is by two teams, each chooses three players, alternating picks.)
 The max number of players from a single team shall be determined by the number of roster spots being filled by the expansion pool divided by the number of returning teams adding to the expansion pool.
 In this example, the one new team has 3 roster spots with 5 returning teams.
 That calculation becomes 3 / 5 = .6 players.
-Rounding up to the next whole number/player that would be 1 player from each team. that can be selected from the expansion pool shall be 3 players regardless of how many get added to the pool.
+Rounding up to the next whole number/player that would be 1 player from each team

 The regular draft of Minor League players will then begin with the expansion team(s) drafting first in each round.
 In the event there are multiple expansion teams, their draft order will be determined by random draw, and said order shall be established for the duration of the regular draft.
 The established teams then draft in reverse order of the finish in last year’s schedule.